LIT-Protocol/docs/docs/sdk/wallets/minting.md

 ```

 ### Authenticating using `Web3 Provider`
+In the case where you wish to generagte a signature from a browser extension wallet (MetaMask, Brave Wallet, etc)
+you may simply call `authenticate` which calls `checkAndSignAuthMessage`.
 ```js
 import { LitAuthClient } from '@lit-protocol/lit-auth-client';
 import { AuthMethodScope, AuthMethodType, ProviderType } from '@lit-protocol/constants';